rithvikailas264/PD/PirateD/README.md

 - Learnt about the benefits of AR and Education-based Gaming, and how we could potentially bring across social good and value to the masses through cutting edge technology.

-## What's next for Pirate Dash 360
+## What's next for PirateDash
-We have great plans for **Pirate Dash 360**!
+We have great plans for **PirateDash**!
 We intend to add more world themes and levels, include new obstacles and more complexities into the game.
 Beyond this, we also plan to introduce elements that will further challenge short-term memory capacity as well as visual and spatial reasoning.
 Examples include jigsaw puzzles, rotating tiles and an eight directional tile system as compared to our current four directional tile system.
 Look forward to our updates!